 Cargo Account Settlement Systems (CASS) is designed to simplify the billing and settling of accounts between airlines and freight forwarders.
 It operates through CASSLink, an advanced, global, web-enabled e-billing solution.

-At the end of 2017, CASS was processing in 94 operations, serving over 200 airlines, general sales and service agents (GSSAs) and ground handling companies.
-The on-time settlement rate was 100%, settling a combined $32.2 billion.
+CASS is processing in more than 90 operations, serving over 200 airlines, general sales and service agents (GSSAs) and ground handling companies.
+The on-time settlement rate is 100%.

 New CASSLink project

 The New CASSLink project is improving CASSLink to adapt to the new cargo settlement landscape.

 CASS yields a two-fold solution as it replaces:

 b) Agents' manual controlling of those invoices, while all benefit from:

 - Streamlined invoicing and collection of sales revenue processes